isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-27-post-Maiden's Jealousy.md

 <section>
 	<img title="Maiden's jealousy flower.
 Photo by Victoria Lim." src="/images/Plants/maidensjealousy%20(2)_victorialim.jpg">
-	<p>Maiden’s Jealousy are hardy free-flowering vines that are commonly seen in rewilding areas, nature parks, in roadside gardens, and biodiversity-attracting gardens.
+	<p>Maiden’s Jealousy are hardy <a href="/learn-more-about-gardening/glossary/#f">free-flowering</a> vines that are commonly seen in rewilding areas, nature parks, in roadside gardens, and biodiversity-attracting gardens.
 The flowers are highly attractive to bees, birds, and butterflies.
-This plant is native to Singapore and is naturally found growing along coastal forest and the landward side of Mangrove forests.</p>
+This plant is <a href="/page-index/glossary/native-plants/">native</a> to Singapore and is naturally found growing along coastal forest and the landward side of Mangrove forests.</p>
-	<p>A perennial vine, Maiden’s Jealousy are useful as biodiversity-attracting plants and perimeter plants to add a pop of colour to any garden.</p>
+	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a> vine, Maiden’s Jealousy are useful as <a href="/page-index/glossary/biodiversity-attracting-plants/">biodiversity-attracting plants</a> and perimeter plants to add a pop of colour to any garden.</p>
 	 <br>
 </section>

 <section>
   <h4>Environmental needs:</h4>
 	<img title="Maiden's Jealousy vines grown in a plant nursery.
 Photo by Victoria lim." src="/images/Plants/maidensjealousy%20(1)_victorialim.jpg">
-    	<p>This plant thrives in 4-8 hours of direct sunlight.
+   <p>This plant thrives in <a href="/page-index/horticulture-techniques/guaging-light/">4-8 hours of direct sunlight</a>.
 It can also tolerate areas with more than 6 hours of indirect sunlight, but may produce less flowers.
-Plants do best in moist, well-drained soil.
-These plants are vulnerable to root rot, so ensure that your soil has plenty of organic matter to let the roots breathe.
-This plant is a versatile climber that does well on a variety of trellises.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a>.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.
+This plant is a versatile climber that does well on a variety of <a href="/page-index/hardscapes/trellises/">trellises</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
 		<p>Maiden’s Jealousy are rapid growers and generally does not need fertilizing.
-The vine can rapidly grow up to 10m in height if it has a high enough trellis and will need to be pruned regularly.
-Regular pruning to promote airflow will keep the plant healthy and neat.</p>
+The vine can rapidly grow up to 10m in height if it has a high enough trellis and will need to be pruned regularly. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> to promote airflow will keep the plant healthy and neat.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-		<p>Maiden’s Jealousy can be grown from seed or woody cuttings with rooting hormone.</p>
+		<p>Maiden’s Jealousy can be grown from <a href="/page-index/horticulture-techniques/propagating-by-seed/">seed</a> or <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">woody cuttings</a> with rooting hormone.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 		<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-		<p>If the plant does not receive enough light, it will stop producing flowers.
-Prune surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
+		<p>If the plant does not receive enough light, it will stop producing flowers. <a href="/page-index/horticulture-techniques/pruning/">Prune</a> surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
 	<br>
 </section>